Skip to main content

 Lactobacillus rhamnosus and Improved Gastrointestinal Symptoms

-• Studied populations: people with autism spectrum disorder and individuals undergoing oncological treatment
+• Studied populations: autism spectrum disorder (ASD), oncological patients undergoing treatment

 3 of 3 papers